kernelci/lava-docker/README.md

 LAVA configuration files automatically.

-Similarly, LAVA users and authentication tokens are described in a(nother) YAML file, and the LAVA configurations are automatically generated.
+Similarly, LAVA users and authentication tokens are described in (another) YAML file, and the LAVA configurations are automatically generated.

 This enables the setup of a LAVA lab with minimal knowledge of the underlying LAVA configuration steps necessary.